Presage-Security/SmartSpectra-iOS-App/README.md

 You need to integrate the `SmartSpectraButtonView` into your app which is a button that allows the user to conduct a measurement and compute physiology metrics.
 Here's a simple example using SwiftUI:

 Note you need to ender your API key string at `"YOUR_API_KEY_HERE"`.
-Optionally, you can also configure spot duration, whether to show frame per second (fps) during screening, or save json data for the measurement in the user's device.
+Optionally, you can also configure spot duration, whether to show frame per second (fps) during screening the measurement in the user's device.

 ```swift
 import SwiftUI